sanchelsea/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with a combination of 5x5 and 3x3 filter sizes and depths between 24 and 64 (model.py lines 18-24)
+My model consists of a convolution neural network with a combination of 5x5 and 3x3 filter sizes and depths between 24 and 64 (model.py lines 64-78)

-The model includes RELU and Elu layers to introduce nonlinearity (code line 20).
+The model includes RELU and Elu layers to introduce nonlinearity.

-The data is normalized in the model using a Keras lambda layer (code line 18), and the data is preprocessed(Cropped) in the model using a Keras Cropping layer (code line 18).
+The data is normalized in the model using a Keras lambda layer (code line 65), and the data is preprocessed(Cropped) in the model using a Keras Cropping layer (code line 66).

 #### 2. Attempts to reduce overfitting in the model

 The model contains L2 regularization across all convolution and fully connected layers in order to reduce overfitting.

-The model was trained and validated using the data of both tracks to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated using the data of both tracks to ensure that the model was not overfitting (code line 83-88).
 The model was tested by running it through the simulator on both tracks and ensuring that the vehicle could stay on the track over multiple laps.

 Haven't tried dropout layers.
 Will do it as a follow up.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 113).

 #### 4. Appropriate training data